 Therefore, the goodwill generated in the transaction is $10,000

 Goodwill Formula Calculator

 |Goodwill Formula =||Consideration Paid + Fair Value of Non-controlling Interests + Fair Value of Equity Previous Interests − Fair Value of Net Assets Recognized|

 |0 + 0 + 0 − 0 =||0|

 Relevance and Uses of Goodwill Formula

-It is very important to understand the concept of goodwill because it is the metric which encapsulates the value of the reputation of a company built over a significant period of time.
-The different such factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology and excellent employee relations.
+It is very important to understand the concept of goodwill because it is the metric that encapsulates the value of the reputation of a company built over a significant period of time.
+The different factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology, and excellent employee relations.

 This brand value ensures that future profits can be expected to be over and above normal profits.
 Nevertheless, goodwill is an intangible asset that can neither be seen nor be felt, although it exists in reality and can be purchased and sold.
 In case of a distress saleDistress SaleDistressed sale refers to the immediate sale of stocks, real estate, or other assets for a price lower than its intrinsic value or at a financial loss because of an economic threat, medical emergency, debt payment, or any other reason. i.e., when a company is acquired for less than its tangible net worthTangible Net WorthTangible Net Worth is a company's total net worth minus the value of its intangible assets such as copyrights, company goodwill, and patents, among other things.
 Total Assets – Total Liabilities – Intangible Assets = Tangible Net Worth, then the target company is said to have ‘negative goodwill.’
 The appropriate pricing for goodwill is extremely difficult, but it does make a commercial enterprise more valuable.